Azure/azure-iot-arduino/README.md

 3. Update Wifi SSID/Password in `iot_configs.h`

 - Ensure you are using a wifi network that does not require additional manual steps after connection, such as opening a web browser.

 4. Update IoT Hub Connection string in `iot_configs.h`

 5. Navigate to where your esp32 board package is located, typically in `C:\Users\<your username>\AppData\Local\Arduino15\packages` on Windows and `~/.arduino15/packages/` on Linux

-- Locate the board's `platform.txt` and add the define `-DDONT_USE_UPLOADTOBLOB` on line 53 (`build.extra_flags=`)
+	- Navigate deeper in to `hardware/esp8266/<board package version>/` where the `platform.txt` file lives.

-6. Navigate to the AzureIoTUtility library location, typically `C:\Users\<your username>\Documents\Arduino\libraries\AzureIoTUtility\src` on Windows, and `~/Arduino/libraries/AzureIoTUtility/src` on Linux
+	- Copy the [`platform.local.txt`](https://github.com/Azure/azure-iot-arduino/blob/master/examples/iothub_ll_telemetry_sample/esp32/platform.local.txt) file from the `esp32` folder in the sample into the same folder as the `platform.txt`.

-- Once there, ensure that `tlsio_mbedtls.c` is in the `adapters` folder.
+	- Alternatively, or for later versions of the Board Package, add the define `-DDONT_USE_UPLOADTOBLOB` to `build.extra_flags=` in `platform.txt` or a `platform.local.txt` that you create.

-7. Run the sample.
+6. Run the sample.

-8. Access the [SparkFun Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-thingdev-getstartedkit/) tutorial to learn more about Microsoft Sparkfun Dev Kit.
+7. Access the [SparkFun Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-thingdev-getstartedkit/) tutorial to learn more about Microsoft Sparkfun Dev Kit.

-9. Access the [Huzzah Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-huzzah-getstartedkit/) tutorial to learn more about Microsoft Huzzah Dev Kit.
+8. Access the [Huzzah Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-huzzah-getstartedkit/) tutorial to learn more about Microsoft Huzzah Dev Kit.

 ## License